a45b/a45b/README.md

     A Brief History About Me

-- I works on front-end tech.
+- I works on front-end primarily but 🫶 rubyonrails & elixir.
 - I ain't a genius 🤓 but a curious 😻 one.
+Explore everything.
-- Love to read tech blog and gets my hands dirty.
+- Love to read tech blog and gets my just my hands 🤚 dirty 🧼.

 <!--
 **a45b/a45b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.